-- \$4.6 million related to a restructuring of the organization from a business unit organization to a functional organization.
-In connection with the restructuring, the Company had a RIF and terminated 8% of its workforce.
-Total termination benefits were \$4.1 million.
-The RIF was executed and completed in the second quarter of fiscal 2010.
-In addition, the Company eliminated certain redundant engineering projects in conjunction with the reorganization.
-The Company incurred \$0.5 million related to the discontinued engineering projects. - \$0.2 million increase in facilities operating expenses related to one of the Company's restructured facilities. - \$0.5 million reversal of restructuring expense due to higher projected sublease receipt from a sublease renewal arrangement. - \$0.1 million reversal of restructuring expense related to the settlement of employment termination benefits incurred in the third fiscal quarter of 2009.
+During the second quarter of fiscal 2010 the Company restructured the organization, from a business unit organization to a functional organization.
+In connection with the restructuring, the Company had a reduction in force ("RIF") and terminated 8% of the workforce incurring termination benefits of \$4.1 million and eliminated certain redundant engineering projects of \$0.5 million.
+Total restructuring charges related to the RIF and engineering projects recognized in fiscal 2010 was \$4.6 million.

+Additionally there were \$0.2 million increase in facilities operating expenses related to one of the Company's restructured facilities along with a \$0.5 million reversal of restructuring expense due to higher projected sublease receipt from a sublease renewal arrangement and \$0.1 million reversal of restructuring expense related to the settlement of employment termination benefits incurred in the third fiscal quarter of 2009.